RandyOram/SpaceTrace/client/README.md

 - Firebase

 I chose to use Firebase for my back-end and hosting.
 I'm still in the process of setting this up.

+### Things I've learned

+- I really developed this out of order.
+I wish I had set up a proper CICD pipeline, hosting with Firebase, etc. I did this once my interface was almost finished.
+I think a lot of the reason for this mistake is that I just wanted to jump in and start developing - but I realize now that a little time up front would have saved me from a lot of time later.